Scholarships

 Diamond in the Rough Scholarship

-The Diamonds in the Rough Scholarship is specifically for African American males that are active in their communities and schools and have shown high potential for academic success.
+The Diamonds in the Rough Scholarship is specifically for African American males who are active in their communities and schools and have shown potential for academic success.

-• Officially accepted by an accredited academic program at a technical school, two-year or four-year college or university
+• officially accepted by an accredited technical school, two-year or four-year college, or university;

-• Officially enrolled in such a program within the next academic year following High-School graduation, unless otherwise approved by the Foundation
+• officially enrolled in such an institution within the next academic year following high school graduation, unless otherwise approved by the Foundation;

 Benchmark Scholars